opdsbanasya/NamasteNodeJS/S02 Episode 6/README.md

 # Episode-06 | Database, Schema, and Models in Mongoose

+## MongoDB Terminology

+1. **Cluster**: Cluster is a group of servers that work together to provide high availability and scalability for MongoDB i.e. if one servers goes down, another can take over.
+2. **Database**: Database is a logical container that holds collections of documents.
+Each database can have multiple collections.
+Meaning, a database is like a folder that contains all your data in an organized way.
+3. **Schema**: Schema is a bluprint that defines the structure of documents in a collection.
+It specifies the fields and their data types.
+4. **Model**: Model is an object that uses a schema to create, read, update, and delete documents in MongoDB.
+It acts as a bridge between the schema and the database.
+5. **Document**: Document is the basic unit of data in MongoDB, stored in a JSON-like format (BSON).
+One document represents a single record in a collection.
+6. **Fields**: Fields are the key-value pairs in a document that define the data.
+Each field has a name and a value, like "name": "Aarav", "age": 21.

+---

 ## Connecting database to our project

 First, we need to create a cluster in MongoDB Atlas and get the connection string.
 For this follow the [S01 Episode 13](../S01%20Episode%2013/README.md).
 After that follow the steps below: